The Importance of Identifying Signs of Mind Control

 - Donald Trump is pro-life, pro-traditional marriage, and a religious man.

-- Socialism is the answer to society’s ills and a great equalizer.
+- Socialism is a great equalizer and the answer to society’s ills.

 - Children don’t need fathers.